Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 Conclusion

-Endpoint isolation and containment isn’t just a reactive defense, it’s a proactive safeguard that limits the blast radius of any cyber incident.
-When your system can instantly cut off an infected device, stop malicious processes, and still let analysts investigate safely, you’re strengthening your first line of defense against modern attacks.
+Endpoint isolation and containment isn’t just a reactive defense, it’s a proactive safeguard that limits the blast radius of any cyber attack.
+When your endpoint security platform can instantly cut off an infected device, terminate malicious processes, stop malicious processes, and still let analysts investigate safely, you’re strengthening your first line of defense against modern attacks.

 About Author